stellar-admin/website/src/StellarAdminWebsite/input/docs/500-support/200-changelog.md

 ## v0.28.0

-* Added breadcrumbs to the various resource pages.
-This is especially useful for the new master-detail view as you could easily lose context of which master resource you are looking at.
+* Added breadcrumbs to the various resource pages, which is especially useful for the new master-detail view as you could lose the context of which master resource you are viewing.
+* Renamed the `HasDisplay()` method of the resource builder to `HasTitle()`.

 ## v0.27.0